DEBBIE-RAND MEMORIAL SERVICE LEAGUE

 - $25.00 cash or check (preferred), for your dues and uniform jacket.

-COMPLETED APPLICATIONS MUST BE IN OUR OFFICE BY 3:00PM ON OCTOBER 26th, 2016.
-No Exceptions.
+COMPLETED APPLICATIONS MUST BE IN OUR OFFICE BY 3:00PM ON FRIDAY OCTOBER 27th, 2017.

 - Orientations are normally held twice a year.